jasongraham/oldblog/_posts/2009-12-14-howto_secure_firefox.markdown

 Though this, I disable disk caching and offline state saving so that Firefox doesn't spin up the hard drive on my laptop.
 The keys you want to change are `browser.cache.disk.enable` and `browser.cache.offline.enable`, which I set to `false` (double-clicking on the key will change it).

 ---
-Additional resources on more advanced topics such as ad and malware filtering proxies, Apparmor Profiles, and TOR proxies can be found on the [Ubuntu Forums](http://ubuntuforums.org/showthread.php?t=671604).
+Additional resources on more advanced topics such as ad and malware filtering proxies, Apparmor Profiles, and TOR proxies are left to the reader.

 [Youtube]:http://www.youtube.com
 [Firefox]:http://www.mozilla.com/firefox/